How did you do in meeting your health goals in 2023?

 If you are a Now Health International member, your international health insurance plan gives you access to our employee and member assistance programmes, depending on your plan type.
 These have a wealth of resources that will help you boost both your mental and physical health in the next 12 months and beyond.

-In 2023, you can transform your health and make profound positive changes to your lifestyle.
+In 2024, you can transform your health and positively change your life.
 Keep your goals simple, and ensure you have everything in place to help you achieve them, and you're sure to have a hugely successful year from a health and well-being perspective.